William M. Daley: Obama administration

-In October 2011, Daley said that he planned to return home to Chicago after President Obama made it through his re-election.
-"I made a commitment to put the president through his re-election, which I'm confident he will do, and then my wife and I will be back in Chicago."
+In October 2011, Daley stated that he would continue in his role through the 2012 United States presidential election, promising, "I made a commitment to put the president through his re-election, which I'm confident he will do, and then my wife and I will be back in Chicago."
 On January 9, 2012, it was announced that Daley would resign as Obama's chief of staff.
 Jack Lew was announced as his successor.